What is a Temporary Traffic Regulation Order?

 TTROs are normally used to allow essential or emergency works to be carried out on the highway, typically installation of, or maintenance works to, services such as gas, electricity, water etc. However, roads can also be closed under the Town & Police Clauses Act, for street parties, etc.

-TTROs are made under the Road Traffic Regulation Act 1984 and, from 1st April 2015, the Authority will require 8 weeks notice to process the application.
+TTROs are made under the Road Traffic Regulation Act 1984.
 For an event, a minimum notice of 3 months will be required.
 A consultation process is undertaken with the police, emergency services and other professional bodies.
 Initial public notification takes the form of advertisements placed in the local press and on the B&NES public website before the legal team makes the Temporary Regulation Order.

 A TTRO can have a maximum duration of 18 months for a road and 6 months for a public right of way.
 Examples of TTROs include: